PersonaPlex-MLX: From Neural Codec to Full Voice AI Stack

 Mimi is a neural audio codec developed by Kyutai that compresses raw audio into semantic tokens at 12.5 tokens/second.
 It's the audio backbone behind Moshi, Kyutai's real-time conversational AI.
 Getting Mimi running natively on Apple Silicon via MLX means fully local, real-time speech AI — no cloud, no round-trip latency, no data leaving the device.

-This is the engineering story of that port.
+This is the engineering story of that port — and everything that came after it.

 Why Mimi?